layilin/SP23-33852/_texts/sc-page146.md

 [^f146n4]: *Datura stramonium*, also known as fireweed or jimsonweed.
 Probably originated in the tropical regions of Central and South America.

-[^f146n5]: Linnaeus...Dr.
-Stork.
-Carolus Linnaeus or Carl von Linné (1707-1778) was a Swedish naturalist who laid the foundations for modern taxonomy or the systematic classification of living organisms.
+[^f146n5]: Carolus Linnaeus or Carl von Linné (1707-1778) was a Swedish naturalist who laid the foundations for modern taxonomy or the systematic classification of living organisms.
 He also established a system for naming organisms known as binomial nomenclature.
 Dr. Stork was Anton von Störck (1731-1803), a physician from Vienna known for his research on poisonous plants.

 ---